wasp-lang/deploy-action/README.md

           fly-token: ${{ secrets.FLY_TOKEN }}
 ```

-Notice that we are using the `secrets.FLY_TOKEN` so the app knows to deploy.
+Notice that we are using the `secrets.FLY_TOKEN` so Wasp knows how to deploy.